cunybpl/nycet_pnp/src/content/measurement_techniques/motor-runtime.md

 type: measurement
 layout: measurement_technique
 measurement_technique_id: 1
-excerpt: This technique uses data loggers to take long-term measurements of the runtime duration for a constant or dual-speed motor.
+excerpt: Use data loggers to take long-term measurements of the runtime duration for a constant or dual-speed motor.
 This technique can be used on motors with any end-use, including both air and water distribution.
 related_systems:
   -  Chilled Water Loop
   -  Condenser Water Loop